-Located in bush, river, beach and alpine settings, Sport and Recreation’s unique training grounds and outdoor challenges are designed to complement sit-down sessions and deliver maximum impact in team building, leadership and problem solving.
+Located in bush, river, beach and alpine settings, the Office of Sport's Sport and Recreation Centres unique training grounds and outdoor challenges are designed to complement sit-down sessions and deliver maximum impact in team building, leadership and problem solving.

-From dormitory-style lodges to cabins, cottages, units and houses, Sport and Recreation has a range of comfortable accommodation options.
+From dormitory-style lodges to cabins, cottages, units and houses, our Sport and Recreation Centres have a range of comfortable accommodation options.

 Please consider other guests and keep noise to a minimum between the hours of 10pm and 7am.

 You can expect healthy and nutritious food and lots of it.
 We also cater for special diets and allergies.
 Please ensure you have completed the allergies and special diets section on the medical and consent form.